SkiFire13/master-thesis/chapters/background/4-applications.typ

 == Applications

-In this section we discus two classical verification problems, model checking behavioural properties expressed in the $mu$-calculus and checking behavioral equivalece formalized as bisimilarity.
-We show that both can be seen as istances of the solution of a system of fixpoint equations.
+In this section we discus two classical verification problems, model checking behavioral properties expressed in the $mu$-calculus and checking behavioral equivalence formalized as bisimilarity.
+We show that both can be seen as instances of the solution of a system of fixpoint equations.

 === $mu$-calculus <mucalculus-application>